phac-nml/legiovue/docs/usage.md

 ### `--fastq_dir`

-Get fastq sample data into the pipeline by specifying a directory where the files are found.
-Fastqs must be formatted as `<NAME>_{R1,R2}\*.fastq\*` so that they can be paired based on the name.
+Specify a directory to where paired FASTQ-formatted files are found.
+FASTQs must be formatted as `<NAME>_{R1,R2}\*.fastq\*` so that they can be paired up correctly based on the file name.
 Note that at the moment everything before the first `_R1/_R2` is kept as the sample name.

 Example directory with 3 samples: